 Stoves, ovens and cooktops can be powered by gas or electricity.
-While gas has been an historic favourite for many Australian households, electrical appliances are becoming increasingly popular.
+While gas has been an historic favourite for many Australian households, electric appliances are becoming increasingly popular.
 So what’s the difference, and which is the best fuel for cooking?

 It cannot be accurately claimed that either gas or electricity is the best for cooking under all circumstances.
 While gas stoves and ovens have certain advantages, they will also be less favourable than electric models on some occasions.
 Take a closer look.